MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgDirectoryCustomSecurityAttributeDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ALLOWEDVALUES <IMicrosoftGraphAllowedValue\[]>: Values that are predefined for this custom security attribute.This navigation property is not returned by default and must be specified in an $expand query.
+`ALLOWEDVALUES <IMicrosoftGraphAllowedValue[]>`: Values that are predefined for this custom security attribute.This navigation property is not returned by default and must be specified in an $expand query.
 For example, /directory/customSecurityAttributeDefinitions$expand=allowedValues.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[IsActive <Boolean?>]`: Indicates whether the predefined value is active or deactivated.
 If set to false, this predefined value cannot be assigned to any additional supported directory objects.

-BODYPARAMETER `<IMicrosoftGraphCustomSecurityAttributeDefinition>`: customSecurityAttributeDefinition
+`BODYPARAMETER <IMicrosoftGraphCustomSecurityAttributeDefinition>`: customSecurityAttributeDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AllowedValues <IMicrosoftGraphAllowedValue[]>]`: Values that are predefined for this custom security attribute.This navigation property is not returned by default and must be specified in an $expand query.
 For example, /directory/customSecurityAttributeDefinitions?$expand=allowedValues.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[IsActive <Boolean?>]`: Indicates whether the predefined value is active or deactivated.
 If set to false, this predefined value cannot be assigned to any additional supported directory objects.
   - `[AttributeSet <String>]`: Name of the attribute set.
 Case insensitive.
   - `[Description <String>]`: Description of the custom security attribute.
 Can be up to 128 characters long and include Unicode characters.
 Can be changed later.